 The City should consider reducing the assumed rate of return on its police pension currently at 8.0 percent.
 At this assumed rate of return, any year that the fund does not achieve this target rate of return may require additional funding to the Minimum Municipal Obligation (MMO) and prevent the police pension fund from keeping pace with its liability growth rates.
-Reducing the assumed rate of return will reduce the likelihood of increased pension costs due to failure to meet return assumptions and mitigate this funding gap over the long term.
+Reducing the assumed rate of return will mitigate this funding gap over the long term.
 However, absent other funding changes, a lower assumed rate of return will increase both the police plan's unfunded liabilities and annual MMO cost.
-The Coordinator has received an estimate that each drop of 0.5 percent in the assumed rate of return will increase the City's annual MMO by approximately
+The Coordinator has received an estimate that each drop of 0.5 percent in the assumed rate of return will increase the City's annual MMO by approximately \$670,000 (for example, from 8.0 percent to 7.5 percent).
+Alternatively, the City may avoid this annual MMO increase by increasing the asset value of the Plan through a direct cash deposit of \$4,500,000 into the Police pension fund.
+Further reductions of the assumed rate of return will follow a similar financial choice unless the pension's rate of return exceeds the 8 percent assumed rate over the measurement period, in which case the City can gradually use such excess earnings to reduce the assumed rate of return.